1974 British League season

-The 1974 British League season was the 40th season of the top tier of speedway in the United Kingdom and the tenth season known as the British League.
+The 1974 British League season was the 40th season of the top tier of motorcycle speedway in the United Kingdom and the tenth season known as the British League.

 Summary

 The 1973 Champions Reading didn't compete as they no longer had a stadium, following the closure of Reading Stadium and Hull Vikings replaced them.
 The league was reduced to seventeen teams when the Coatbridge Tigers dropped down to Division Two.
 Overseas riders that rode in other leagues abroad were banned which meant that top Swedish riders such as Anders Michanek, Bernt Persson, Tommy Jansson and Christer Löfqvist didn't compete.

 The Exeter Falcons won their first title.
 They were headed by the legendary four time world champion Ivan Mauger and backed up well by Scott Autrey (8.32), Tony Lomas (7.29) and Kevin Holden (7.26).

 At the end of the season Oxford Rebels finished four points above the Hull Vikings courtesy of a protest over Hull's victory against the Rebels.
 Hull were later re-awarded the points after a close season hearing and moved above the Rebels.